Youth Social Skills ProgramCost: $350.00 - 8-week program

-Registration for the Spring 2014 session is now full.
+Registration for the Fall 2014 session is now open.

-The Kinney Centerís Youth Social Skills Program is designed for children with autism, ages 3 to 18.
-This one-hour program meets once a week, and focuses on teaching and improving social interaction skills in a group-learning environment.
-Please note that dates for the 8-week program will include holiday and university breaks with meeting times varying according to age group.
+The Kinney Centerís Youth Social Skills Program is designed for children with autism, ages 3 to 13 years old (for ages 14 to 18 years old, see Transitional Social Skills Program).
+This program focuses on teaching and improving social interaction skills in a group-learning environment.
+The program sessions are one hour in length, meeting once a week across eight weeks, with the exception of certain holiday/university breaks.
+Meeting times vary according to age group.

 Children presenting a preliminary set of group readiness skills are eligible for the Youth Social Skills Program.
 This set of skills can vary across age groups.
 For more information on group readiness skills, please feel free to contact the program manager, Nicole Whitelock, at email@example.com.